All the Birds in the Sky

 Reviewed by Galen Strickland

 Is Charlie Jane Anders a Trickster or a Healer?
 A bit of both I would say.
 Or rather, quite a bit of both.
-Those are the two rival factions in the world of magic in her first SF novel.
+Those are the two rival factions in the world of magic in her first SF novel, All the Birds in the Sky.
 Regardless of your preconceived notions of those descriptors, Healers are not always benevolent and Tricksters are sometimes sympathetic enablers.
 Although initially at odds with each other, they eventually merged and began cooperating both in training witches and in guiding their path later.
 They in turn also shared a mutual rival, science.

 There are several levels to this book, both in literary structure as well as its approach to characterization.
 In the beginning I got the notion it would only be a children's story, or at least YA.
 Patricia Delfine is a precocious five year old with an active imagination.
 She begins to suspect she might be a witch, or at least that is what she is told by animals she can communicate with, but she later suspects that might have just been a dream.
 Laurence Armstead is a genius at science and engineering.
 He builds a time machine which enables him to jump two seconds into the future at the push of a button.
 He later builds his own computer, with the intent of creating the first AI.
 On the surface, they would seem totally incompatible, yet they form an uneasy alliance when they meet a few years later in junior high school.
 Both feel alienated from their parents, even more so from their classmates.
 Their relationship has its ups and downs, but they seem to always find their way back to each other.
 That is, until Patricia comes to the attention of the witch's school, and she's whisked away for training, leaving Laurence and her parents thinking she has run away from home.